mikechambers/dcli/README.md

 Then, I can just use `$MANIFEST_PATH` whenever I need to use it.

-Here are some resources showing how to set environment variables on [Mac OS X](https://apple.stackexchange.com/questions/106778/how-do-i-set-environment-variables-on-os-x), [Linux](https://www.serverlab.ca/tutorials/linux/administration-linux/how-to-set-environment-variables-in-linux/) and [Window](https://support.shotgunsoftware.com/hc/en-us/articles/114094235653-Setting-global-environment-variables-on-Windows),
+Here are some resources going over how to set environment variables on [Mac OS X](https://apple.stackexchange.com/questions/106778/how-do-i-set-environment-variables-on-os-x), [Linux](https://www.serverlab.ca/tutorials/linux/administration-linux/how-to-set-environment-variables-in-linux/) and [Window](https://support.shotgunsoftware.com/hc/en-us/articles/114094235653-Setting-global-environment-variables-on-Windows).

 ### Retrieve your member id, platform and character ids